Mitsubishi Lancer Evolution: Evolution X

-In late March 2014, it was revealed that the production of the Mitsubishi Lancer Evolution would end after the 2015 model year.
-The company plans on concentrating its efforts on crossover vehicles and electric vehicles instead.
-This was confirmed by Mitsubishi spokeswoman Namie Koketsu, who issued a press release stating "Mitsubishi Motors does not have any plans to design a successor with the current concept, as a high-performance four-wheel-drive gasoline-powered sedan.
-Mitsubishi Motors will explore the possibilities of high-performance models that incorporate electric vehicle technology."

 Motorsports

 Rally

 The Lancer Evolution is unique among its competitors in the World Rally Championship in that it was a homologated Group A car slightly modified to be able to race competitively against the then newly formed World Rally Car (WRC) regulations from the 1997 season.
 Mitsubishi continued to adhere to Group A regulations until the San Remo Rally in 2001, World Rally Car class cars.
 Lancer Evolutions were successful in WRC Rallies from 1996 to 1999, mostly in the hands of Finnish driver Tommi Mäkinen, clinching driver's titles in four-consecutive seasons from 1996 to 1999 (in Evolutions III, IV, V, and VI), and with the help of teammate Richard Burns in clinching the constructors' championship for the first, and thus far only time in 1998.
-The Evolution however was replaced in late 2001 by the firm's first World Rally Car, named simply the Lancer Evolution WRC, which was driven by Makinen, Freddy Loix, Alister McRae and François Delecour with relatively limited success, until Mitsubishi took a sabbatical from the championship at the end of 2002.
+The Evolution however was replaced in late 2001 by the firm's first World Rally Car, named simply the Lancer Evolution WRC, which was driven by Mäkinen, Freddy Loix, Alister McRae and François Delecour with relatively limited success, until Mitsubishi took a sabbatical from the championship at the end of 2002.
 It was succeeded for the 2004 Monte Carlo Rally by the Lancer WRC04.
-Mitsubishi pulled out of the World Rally Championship after the 2005 season with the Lancer WRC05 still being driven by privateers including Italian former works driver Gigi Galli and the Swede, Daniel Carlsson, in the years following.
+Mitsubishi pulled out of the World Rally Championship after the 2005 season with the Lancer WRC05 still being driven by privateers including Italian former works driver Gigi Galli and Sweden's Daniel Carlsson, in the years following.
 The Lancer Evolution however still competes in the Group N category.

-In some European markets, the Evolution was sold as the Mitsubishi Carisma GT, and indeed to this effect the works WRC team's second car in the late 1990s, usually driven by Burns and subsequently Loix, was customarily entered as a Carisma GT.
+As the Lancer was not available in most European markets in the late 1990s, where the Mitsubishi Carisma was sold instead, the works WRC team's second car in the late 1990s (usually driven by Burns and subsequently Loix) was customarily entered as a Carisma GT.
 Proton Motors of Malaysia raced Evolution III's, Evolution V's (most notable with Proton 1784 where Malaysian driver Karamjit Singh won the 2002 Production Car WRC) and an Evolution VII as the Proton PERT in various Asia-Pacific Rally Championship and APAC rally series.